Carpk/ShawnKlein/_posts/2016-03-29-the-chmod-command.md

 logo: 'assets/images/logo.png'
 ---

 The chmod command is an abbreviation of change mode.
 It is used to change access permissions to files directories.
-If we were to `ll` from out home directory, we many see something like this:
+If we were to `ll`(short for `ls -l`) from out home directory, we many see something like this:

 ````
 drwxr-xr-x  56 shawn users   4096 Apr  1 12:32 .